vitar/hwsf/src/index.md

 Together, these dimensions form the **Systemic Basis of Work** — the foundation upon which all frameworks, practices, and tools must rest.

+## Structure of the System

+HCS is organized into two complementary layers:

+### **Core Model**

+The Core Model defines the **minimal systemic conditions, human needs, and functional primitives** required for cooperation to exist.<br/>
+It answers:<br/>
+**What must be true for people to work together at all?**

+This layer includes:

+- Foundations, principles, and beliefs
+- The 5×5 Matrix of conditions × needs
+- The Pyramid (Preconditions → Meta-Practices)
+- The Level Rule
+- The Diagnostic Workflow

+The Core Model is universal, stable, and framework-independent.

+### **Extended Human Dynamics**

+Beyond the structural minimum, cooperation is shaped by **contextual, psychological, and political forces** that influence how work is experienced.

+This layer answers:<br/>
+**Why is cooperation difficult in real organizations?**

+It describes:

+- Collective and individual variations in conditions and needs
+- Psychological and political vectors that distort cooperation
+- Relational, cultural, and developmental dynamics
+- Reference practices used to explore these dynamics

+The Extended layer does **not** modify the Core Model.<br/>
+It provides a vocabulary for diagnosing human complexity without turning HCS into a behavior-change framework.

 ## Reading Path

+### Start with the **Core Model**

 1. Begin with the **[Vision, Principles, and Beliefs](100-core-model/100-vision-principles-beliefs.md)** to understand HCS intent and mindset.
 2. Explore the **[Matrix](100-core-model/110-matrix.md)** — a five-by-five landscape of *conditions × needs*.